You’re overpaying workers’ comp. We’ll prove it in 48 hours.

 Tell us your industry and payroll

-One short form: your company name, state, industry, and estimated annual payroll.
-That’s enough for us to tell you whether there’s likely recovery on your policy.
+One short form: company name, state, industry, and estimated annual payroll.
+Enough for us to tell you whether there’s likely recovery on your policy.
 Five minutes.

 2. 2